My Approach

 I teach math and mathematical problem solving, first and foremost.
 The subject matter I cover adheres to the following principles:

-ALIGN with both the [CA state common core standards] and whatever curriculum the student is pursuing in school
+ALIGN with either the CA state common core standards and whatever curriculum the student is pursuing in school

 AUGMENT those standards and curriculum with additional material(s) where it makes sense (e.g., to provide deeper understanding in order to improve foundations)